Taco-Eating Contest At Fresno Grizzlies Game Goes Horribly Awry, Claims The Life Of A Competitor

 The taco-eating contest at the stadium was immediately stopped and canceled, although there was no delay in the baseball game.

-This weekend’s Taco Truck Throwdown event is still scheduled for Fresno this weekend, albeit without a planned taco-eating contest.
+This weekend’s Taco Truck Throwdown event is still scheduled for Fresno, albeit without a planned taco-eating contest.
 The weekend contest, sanctioned by Major League Eating (MLE), was the World Taco Eating Championship.
 The taco-eating contest at the ballpark, however, was not sanctioned by MLE and was not a qualifier for the world championship.

 REST IN PEACE: Dana Hutchings died shortly after participating in a taco eating contest at a Fresno Grizzlies game on Tuesday night.